-Below are my notes for visiting Colombia.
-These travel tips, such as the best time to visit Colombia are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about Colombia, I jot it down here.
-Hope this comes in handy.

-Best Time to Visit Colombia

 Visiting Colombia?
 You have found my personal notes and travel tips, such as the best time to visit Colombia and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.

 Best Time to Visit Colombia